ethanwhite/moore-ddd/supplement.md

 anthropogenic pressures including shifts in climate, changes in land-use, and invasive species.

-We will develop predictive models using a combination of data-driven and theory-driven approaches, using large compilations of ecological data to evaluate and improve the models.
-We will use far more comprehensive and sophisticated data compilations than have been brought to bear on these questions before, including data on hundreds of millions of species occurrence records, high temporal resolution climate and land-use data, and newly available text-mining and compilation-based datasets on large numbers of species traits and species interactions.
+We will develop predictive models using both data-driven and theory-driven approaches, using large compilations of ecological data to evaluate and improve the models.
+We will use far more comprehensive and sophisticated data compilations than have been brought to bear on these questions before, including data on hundreds of millions of species occurrence records, high temporal resolution climate and land-use data, and newly available text-mining and compilation-based data on large numbers of species traits and interactions.

 ## 1.3 Measuring Progress